-- i.
-Water: Ability to serve letter from the Portland Water District; , sanitary waste disposal systems location and size of any existing and proposed water mains on the property, as well as details showing proposed connections to water systems; where public water is not to be provided, an alternative means of a clean and adequate water supply shall be shown, with supporting written documentation; nearest hydrant. and potable water supply, - ii.
+- Mater: Ability to serve letter from the Portland Water District; Jocation and size of any existing and proposed water mains on the property, as well as details showing proposed connections to water systems; where public water is not to be provided, an alternative means of a clean and adequate water supply shall be shown, with supporting written documentation; nearest hydrant. - ii.
 Sewage Disposal.
-When the project will be served by public sewage, an ability to serve letter from the Town of Cape Elizabeth Sewer
+When the project will be served by public sewage, an ability to serve letter from the Town of Cape Elizabeth Sewer Superintendent; All existing and proposed public or shared sewage